CPS parents deliver legal letter over May Day agreement as Chicago Board of Education meets

 Teachers and students will be allowed to participate in May Day pro-workers rallies.

-A group of parents have hired the same lawyer who represented then CPS CEO Pedro Martinez and are threatening legal action if they don't get more clarity on what will happen on May Day.
+A group of frustrated parents hired the same lawyer who represented then CPS CEO Pedro Martinez and are threatening legal action if they don't get more clarity on what will happen on May Day.

 Copyright © 2026 WLS-TV.
 All Rights Reserved.